mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/beta-jenkins/4.0.0-2.204.2-beta/architecture/index.md

 ### Hetergeneous Architecture with Windows Agents.

 The DC/OS Jenkins service starting with DC/OS 2.1 has support for Windows agents and as such the cluster has a heterogeneous architecture.
 Windows agents in DC/OS 2.1 are required to have a [Mesos Attribute](http://mesos.apache.org/documentation/attributes-resources/) identifying them as Windows agents, currently this is set to `os:windows`.
-The Jenkins scheduler uses the configuration option `offer-selection-attribute` to determine which offer belongs to a windows or linux agent.
+The Jenkins scheduler uses the configuration option `offer-selection-attribute` to determine which offer belongs to a Windows or Linux agent.

 There are few noteworthy constraints required to support Windows agents.